nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     - Format: `graph`
     - Example: `graph`
     - Note: The pie chart does not update dynamically.
-      If a command that edits the ExpenseBook is entered while the graph window is open, the pie chart will not be updated.
+      If a command that edits the Expense Book is entered while the graph window is open, the pie chart will not be updated.
       User must re-enter the graph command to update the pie chart accordingly.

     ![graph_example](./images/ug_example/graph_example.PNG)